 Here is an itinerary along the Alzaia Naviglio Pavese, the towpath that leads from the Darsena docks to the city outskirts, pedalling through the extensive green open-air spaces of southern Milano.

-We start off from the ‘sea in the city’, the relatively ‘new’ Darsena docklands, to cycle down the Naviglio Pavese towards the green residential area of Cantalupa.
-The bars dotted along the Naviglio seem to flow quickly past our eyes, one after the other, as do the couples leisurely sipping drinks outside and admiring Leonardo's locks.
+Start off from the ‘city seaside’, the recently refurbished Darsena docks, to cycle down the Naviglio Pavese towards the green residential area of Cantalupa.
+The bars dotted along the Naviglio flow quickly past your eyes, one after the other, as do the couples sitting outside and leisurely sipping drinks as they admire Leonardo's locks.

-The shared-use path for cycles and pedestrians continues until just before the intersection with the external ring road, where viale Liguria meets viale Tibaldi, then the road opens up to light traffic, never getting too busy however as it’s still the Alzaia del Naviglio towpath!
+The shared-use path for cycles and pedestrians continues until just before the intersection with the external ring road, where viale Liguria meets viale Tibaldi.
+Then the road opens up to light traffic, never getting too busy anyway, as it remains after all the Alzaia del Naviglio towpath.

-Up as far as the Conchetta area the route is also suitable for families cycling with young bicyclers who, together with their parents and friends, head off to the parks further south of the city.
+As far as the Conchetta area the route is also suitable for families cycling with kids who, together with their parents and friends, head off to the parks south of the city.

 Along the route, from the centre to the gates of the city, you may come across a number of well-known restaurants and, with a small detour, you can scout an area of Milan that retains a cool ‘60s vibe with pubs, ice cream parlours and historical trattorias - all very easy-going, with excellent prices and more of a countryside feel.

 The fittest of the pack, who will not be satisfied with cycling for a mere kilometre and a half, can continue along the Naviglio as far as Chiesa Rossa and opt to stop off for refreshments in the park.
 Alternatively, they might enjoy some quiet time at the local library, built on what is left of an agricultural establishment from the sixties, resting in its turn over an ancient Roman settlement.